What Are The Best Quotes About Learning?

 The internet loves many things.

 It loves cats, for example.
 Memes, too.
 It loves video, which means it loves YouTube.
 It loves recipes and Wikipedia and alarming misdiagnoses on WebMd and, among other things (and getting to the point here), quotes.
 This is due in part to the succinct nature of a quote matching the attention span of readers inundated with unending feeds of new content.

 The length of a quote often fits many of the more popular formats internet-wide, including Pinterest-friendly graphics, tweets, slideshows, and more.

-So then, the quotes.
+So then, the quotes about learning.
 Below we’ve hand-picked 52 of our favorite quotes about learning.
 (We’ve already got a follow-up article drafted because there are many we like that didn’t make the cut this time.)
 We tried to choose from a variety of thinkers, from teachers and writers to poets and farmers to philosophers and entrepreneurs to civil rights leaders and, in a few cases, even politicians.

 We hope you find a few of them useful–as writing prompts, for example.
 Discussion starters, maybe.
 Or just as a reminder for you as an educator as to the nature and importance of your craft.